 “How Will You Pay for Your Proposals?”

-As Mayor, Khan will make adding 100,000 PERMANENTLY AFFORDABLE HOMES in Washington DC a top priority.
+As Mayor, Khan will make closing the 17 year life expectancy gap and $200,000 household income divide between affluent wards and Wards 7 and 8 a top priority.
+Khan has correctly diagnosed that as long as Washington DC remains the epicenter of health and wealth inequality, the city can never be truly safe.
+His plan to add 100,000 PERMANENTLY AFFORDABLE HOMES in Washington DC is central to reducing crime in DC.
 Under Khan’s plan, fair, safe, and affordable housing will be added at record pace, with mortgages and rents capped at $900 for a 1-bedroom, $1,250 for 2-bedroom and $1,500 for 3-bedroom units.
-These are prices not seen since 1984 (adjusted for inflation) — when Reagan was President — for even Republicans should support this, right?
+These are prices not seen since 1984 (adjusted for inflation) — when Reagan was President — even Republicans should support this, right?

 Rebuilding Washington, DC